BILD62/Materials/README.md

 ## FAQS
 ### Who can take this course?
 The course at UC San Diego is restricted to undergraduates and graduate students (via EASy request).
-Anyone can use the materials here.
+Anyone can use the materials here by using the Colab link above, though!
+You can also check out [DataQuest](dataquest.io) or [The Whirlwind Tour of Python](https://github.com/jakevdp/WhirlwindTourOfPython/).

-### Do I need coding experience?
+### Do I need coding experience to succeed in this course?
 No!
 This course assumes that you have absolutely none, zero, zippo, coding experience.

 ### If I'm a biology student, why should I take coding?